j-lepard/Prolonged_Length_of_Stay/Readme.md

 # Conclusion

-The ability to predict length of stay and/or identify subjects at risk of prolonged LOS immediately following a surgical procedure has significatn operational and patient care implications.
-The models in this project have shown a reliable model is within the realm of "possible", but with more validation work required.
+The ability to predict length of stay and/or identify subjects at risk of prolonged LOS immediately following a surgical procedure has significant operational and patient care implications.
+The models in this project have shown that a reliable model is within the realm of "possible", but with more validation work required.

 The regression model was able to predict a LOS, but with admitedly underwhelming metrics (R2 ~0.5).
 The categorization model demonstrated acceptable metrics (Specificiy and Sensitivity of 0.72 and 0.91 respectively).
 That said, a subject with 'dummy' information that by all rational accounts should have seen an extended LOS, was not predicted as such.
 In that example: the patient was 95 years old, a resting hear rate of 20, in the OR for 300min, undergoing a heart-related procedure and had a visit to ICU... was not predicted to have a PLOS.
 Perhaps this is an example of where what makes 'sense' is proven incorrect by science.